Two distinctions during its annual Workshop

 The Apicius Prize for the best presentation by a graduate or undergraduate student during the conference.

-- The 2018 Apicius Prize for the best presentation by a graduate or undergraduate student during the conference has been awarded to Romaine Christen from Ecole Hôtelière de Lausanne (EHL) for her presentation on “Climate change risk management in the wine industry: could diversification be a winning strategy?”
+- The 2018 Apicius Prize for the best presentation by a graduate or undergraduate student during the conference has been awarded to Romaine Christen from EHL Hospittalyty Business School for her presentation on “Climate change risk management in the wine industry: could diversification be a winning strategy?”